scotthibbs/Call_Sign_Parser_and_Lookup/README.md

 country from the prefix.
 Python 3 code to look up amateur radio (ham) call signs from the cty.dat file.

 I had claude code grab ahold of this and this was his upgrade:
+- Add ability to click button and update the database.
 Refactor: separate parser logic into standalone module
 - Extract all parsing logic from CallSignParser.py into new parser.py module
 - parser.py can now be used as a reusable library